 What class is next?
 Navigating the Block Schedule – Originally programmed by a talented student, Derek A., an electronic signage generator helps students and staff know when and where to be.
 D Major chord indicates passing time.
 This information is broadcast and streamed on all our channels during the school day.

 In 2020 the library’s open space and studio were set up for the New Faculty Orientation days.
-Our space is flexible and can accomodate various functions – from meetings to music performances.
+Our space is flexible and can accommodate various functions – from meetings to music performances.

 Architect’s drawing of Library Exterior of Tenafly High School’s library from its outdoor classroom.
 One can already see prior to the school’s opening in 1972, the library was intended to be a special space.
 September 14, 2022 marks 50 years (approximately 50,000 students and staff later) we continue to strive to honor the architect’s original intent of our library.
 Click on photo to enlarge.